 - Fades unless you add sealant on it

-When you start looking for the best bird feeder to hang in your backyard, there are several buying criteria you want to keep in mind.
+When you start looking for one to hang in your backyard, there are several buying criteria you want to keep in mind.
 If you pick a good option, you can hang it by your hammock stand, take a book outside, relax, and watch the birds for hours at a time.

-Knowing the types of birds that frequent your yard can help you tailor your choice of the best bird feeder to them so you see more birds overall.
+Knowing the types of birds that frequent your yard can help you tailor your choice of the feeder to them so you see more birds overall.

 - Platforms – Platform bird feeders work well for sparrows, grosbeaks, pigeons, blackbirds, doves, jays, and starlings.
 They don’t have any protection against unfavorable weather, but they have ample drainage.
 They give the bird a lot of room to eat, but it’s open to squirrels too.